How did we get here?

 On this day, exactly one year ago, with the support of a great mentor in Paul Jones from Cloudwater Brew Co and with a small crew of close friends, we held an event and first said our idea out loud.
 We had nothing but an idea and determination.

-Now we are about embark on a 6-8 month building project to build our dream, transforming a derelict old barn amidst the ruins of a 12th century priory site into a destination farmhouse brewery.
+Now we are about embark on a 6-8 month construction project to build our dream, transforming a derelict old barn amidst the ruins of a 12th century priory site into a destination farmhouse brewery.

 2. Keep looking for ways forward